 When it comes to marketing, the medical community spares no expense.
 One of the ways that medical marketing has exponentially increased market share is by convincing people they have "Diseases".
-If that tag-team of your doctor and BIG PHARMA can convince you that you have a disease that can never be cured --- only 'managed' with a lifetime of drugs and surgeries --- they see you and your diseases as a cash cow will put money in their pockets for decades to come.
+If that tag-team of YOUR DOCTOR and BIG PHARMA can convince you that you have a disease that can never be cured --- only 'MANAGED' with a lifetime of drugs and surgeries --- they see you and your diseases as a cash cow that will put money in their pockets for decades to come.
 Multiply this scenario by tens of millions of people, and you have a gold mine whose value is unfathomable.
 Take, for instance, GERD (Gastro Esophogeal Reflux Disease).

-Despite the fact that acid-blocking PPI's (PROTON PUMP INHIBITORS) are the third best-selling class of drug in America (as of 2008, Nexium --- the 'purple pill' --- was America's number two selling drug behind only LIPITOR), the mainstream medical community is starting to realize the wisdom of men like DR. ROYAL LEE.
+Despite the fact that acid-blocking PPI's (PROTON PUMP INHIBITORS) are the third most-prescribed class of drug in America (as of 2008, Nexium --- the 'purple pill' --- was America's number two selling drug behind only LIPITOR), the mainstream medical community is starting to realize the wisdom of men like DR. ROYAL LEE.
 You see, it has only been in the past couple of decades that the medical community 'discovered' that both Gastritis and Stomach Ulcers are caused by a bacteria ---- Heliobacter Pylori (usually just called H. Pylori).
 Listen to what Dr. Lee wrote eighty years ago.

 The ability of the human body to resist the invasion of its tissues by microorganisms is dependent upon a number of factors.
 But probably the best way to insure the highest degree of resistance for any given individual is to see that his dietary intake of vitamins is amply high....
 Stomach ulcers are probably the best instance of a bacterial invasion primarily due to lowered resistance resulting from vitamin deficiency.
 Dr. Royal Lee from the September 18, 1933 issue of The Vitamin News